Angola digital finance guide

 Transaction limits

 Limits often depend on the service and the level of verification.
-Do not assume a new wallet or app will handle large payments immediately.
+Do not assume a new wallet or app will handle larger payments immediately.

 Fees and hidden friction

-Even when an app feels easy to use, fees, service restrictions or approval methods can shape the real experience.
-Always check charges before repeated transfers.
+Even when an app feels easy to use, fees, restrictions or approval methods can shape the real experience.
+Always check charges before repeating transfers often.

 Security basics